thacherT1D/webdevstuff/Q4/journaling.desc.md

 ## What's the point?

+The goal behind journaling is to **give yourself the data you need to make better practice decisions**.

 Learning more complicated algorithms, data structures and object-oriented programming can feel hard.
 If you are doing it right, you'll constantly be pushing your boundaries and it may be hard to maintain perspective and/or motivation.
+You may stubbornly stay in a rathole (way past your zone of proximal development) for hours, or you may avoid hard problems and just do things you are good at all day.

+If you have the right data, you can make the right decisions.
 So the primary purpose of journaling is to make it so that if you feel weak in an area, you can analyze your practice habits and we can help you optimize for better performance.

-The secondary purpose is so that instructors can easily see what you've been up to given that there will be large blocks of unstructured time.
+One additional benefit is that when you are working with instructors, they can see what you've been working on and help coach you and direct you towards higher-value ways to spend time.

 ## How to Journal